 - The user guidance documentation, part of the TOE, consists of:

-- the product Data Sheet and die description,
+- the product Data Sheet,

-- · the product family Security Guidance,
+- the product family Security Guidance,

-- the AIS31 user manuals,
+- the AIS31 user manuals.

-- the product family programming manual,

 - the ARM SC000 Technical Reference Manual,

 - the Firmware user manual,

-- the Flash loader installation guide,

 - optionally the NesLib user manual.

-- The complete list of guidance documents is detailed in Table 15.

 a.
 Note that SHA-1 is no longer recommended as a cryptographic function.
 Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.